Chautauqua Access Management Plan

 - Parking Capacity by Block (2016)

 - Summary of crash data in the Chautauqua area

 - Community Workshop #2

-The city manager has appointed 10 members to the Chautauqua Access Management Plan (CAMP) working group.
+The city manager appointed 10 members to the Chautauqua Access Management Plan (CAMP) working group.
 We greatly appreciate their willingness to volunteer their time and expertise to help the city identify actionable pilot projects for the summer of 2017.
-The members are:
+The members were:

 - Curt Brown